Linda Watiri Muriuki: Background and education

-She was born in Nigeria in 1964.
+Muriuki was born in Nigeria in 1964.
 In 1983 she was admitted to York University, in Toronto, Canada, where she graduated with a Bachelor of Arts degree in Economics.
 She then transferred to the University of Leeds in the United Kingdom, where she obtained a Bachelor of Laws degree in 1988.
 She then underwent training Advocates Training Programme at the Kenya School of Law, in Nairobi and was admitted to the Kenyan Bar.
 In 2010, she obtained a Global Executive Masters of Business Administration from the United States International University Africa in collaboration with Columbia University, in New York City.

 Work experience

 Muriuki worked as a law partner with two law firms in Kenya, before joining LJA Associates.
 She was partner at Daly & Inamdar, Advocates (1997–2003) and at McVicker & Muriuki (2004–2011).
-In 2011 she joined LJA Associates where she is a senior partner and the managing partner.
+In 2011 she joined LJA Associates, where she is a senior partner and the managing partner.

 Other considerations

 She is a board member of East Africa Reinsurance Company Limited.
-She has previously was a non-executive director of Old Mutual Life Assurance Company Limited (2004–2010) and of the Capital Markets Authority of Kenya (2015–2017).
-She is (a) a member of the Law Society of Kenya (b) a member of the Institute of Directors of Kenya (c) a Chevening Scholar and (d) an Eisenhower Fellow of Kenya (2003).
+She was previously a non-executive director of Old Mutual Life Assurance Company Limited (2004–2010) and of the Capital Markets Authority of Kenya (2015–2017).
+She is a member of the Law Society of Kenya, a member of the Institute of Directors of Kenya, a Chevening Scholar, and an Eisenhower Fellow of Kenya (2003).